karloff10/jamf/README.md

 jamf can be easily configured within the script, so that no external configuration has to be loaded.

-_Currently jamf only supports IMAP and no POP3, this feature may be supported in in a future release._
+_Currently jamf only supports IMAP and no POP3, this feature may be supported in a future release._

 **Configuration example:**